DataArcTech/RAG-ARC/README.md

 ### ⚙️ Configuration

 RAG-ARC uses a modular configuration system.
-Key configuration files are located in `config/json_configs/`:
+Key configuration files are located in `config/json_configs/`, where you can control which GPU each model uses, which models are used in business processes, and other different parameters:

 - `rag_inference.json`: RAG retrieval configuration
 - `knowledge.json`: Knowledge management configuration